OpenHFT/Chronicle-Map/README.md

 Chronicle Maps via a single point to point socket connection.

-The `ReplicationHub` encompasses TCP replication, where each map has to be given a unique identifier, but when using `ReplicationHub` we use a channel to identify the map, rather than the identifier, As the identifier is used to identify the host/server broadcasted the update.
+The `ReplicationHub` encompasses TCP replication, where each map has to be given a unique identifier, but when using the `ReplicationHub` we use a channel to identify the map, rather than the identifier, As the identifier is used to identify the host/server which broadcasts the update.
 Put simply:

 * Each host mustbe given a unique identifier.
 * Each map must be given a unique channel.